 - US residents are required to pay for health care reform or face a penalty

-- I live in a post communist country and see how socialism destroys the national economy
+- I live in a post-communist country and see how socialism destroys the national economy

 The health care legislation affects people living in the US, citizen or visa holders as this is where you will get treatment.
 Therefore, citizenship status does not matter, only legal residency an important condition in this bill.
 Based on a place of residency test, you may or may not have to pay for this insurance coverage as an American living in a foreign country.

-I am very happy that this new legislation passed by congress will exempt me out as an ex-pat.
+I am very happy that this new legislation passed by Congress will exempt me out as an ex-pat.
 Now I am still required to pay normal US taxes, but at least this is not one more straw on the camel’s back.

-Risk for expats US health care reform
+The risk for ex-pats US health care reform

 One note is as an American living abroad, if I go to the USA, I do not think I am covered by the US health care plan.
 I would be covered under my EU insurance policy for someone traveling to the USA.
-Therefore, I am not without insurance but if you are an expat taking a trip back home be clear as to what the rules are and the type of insurance you have.
+Therefore, I am not without insurance but if you are an ex-pat making a trip back home be clear as to what the rules are and the type of insurance you have.
 I can buy extra private insurance here in Europe when traveling with my family to America.
 I do this anyway.
 Just make sure you do not assume you are covered if you are living in a foreign country.

 Update – I am no longer an expatriate: US social medical coverage will be repealed or largely dismantled by the time 2014 rolls around.
-I moved back to the States after almost a decade as an expat and am shocked how spotty US medical care is.
+I moved back to the States after almost a decade as an ex-pat and am shocked how spotty US medical care is.
 I think someone is making a lot of money and the average citizen suffers.
-The last generation was got medical coverage but I think future generations will have access only if you are relatively wealthy. although I am a libertarian, I have no ideas how people will pay medical bills in this new economy.
+The last generation was got medical coverage but I think future generations will have access only if you are relatively wealthy. although I am a libertarian, I have no idea about how people will pay medical bills in this new economy.